 NEET is a medical entrance examination conducted by the NTA (National Testing Agency) annually.
 It is a single -level entrance examination, enabling medical aspirants to seek admissions to the undergraduate medical/dental courses, at colleges, and institutes including those governed by any other law across the country.
 Therefore, admissions to MBBS courses in AIIMS, New Delhi, JIPMER, and all AIIMS like institutes will be done through NEET.
-NEET 2020 is scheduled to take place on 13th September 2020.
+NEET 2021 is scheduled to take place by the NTA.

 NEET Paper Analysis